 Girl Scout Seniors and Ambassadors, have you been looking for a way to grow your leadership skills while helping local Girl Scouts?
 Join the Older Girl Advisory Board!
 Mark your calendars.
 The application window will be open July 20-August 7.

-Community Partnerships/Upcoming Events
+Community Partnerships and Events

 “Meet an Expert” webinar series

-NEW Crocs Come As You Are Patch™
+Crocs Come As You Are Patch™

 Girl Scouts of Colorado is proud to partner with Crocs to teach girls to Come As You Are™!
 Based in Niwot, Crocs’ proclamation to the world is to be comfortable in your own shoes.
 Everyone is unique in their own way and Crocs celebrates one-of-a-kinds and stand together with all kinds.
 This patch program teaches Girl Scouts to embrace who they are and accept others for who they are.
-The first 200 girls who earn the patch and notify us will receive their patch for free.
-Fill out this form online to let us know you have earned it!